ajhenley/gitbook/tell_me_about_expression_language1.md

 }
 ```

-Then, if an instance of Person was to be placed onto a request attribute under the name "person", the JSP would have:
+If an instance of Person was to be placed onto a request attribute under the name "person", the JSP would have:
 ```html
  Hello, ${person.name}, of company ${person.organization.name}
 ```